 Retirement Interest Only (RIO) mortgages are a relatively new option for borrowing money in later life.
 The Financial Conduct Authority lifted the requirement for them to fall under ‘lifetime mortgage’ regulation in 2017.
-This has allowed lenders to offer products which have similarities to both existing interest only plans, but can run until the borrowers die.
+This has allowed lenders to offer products which have similarities to both existing interest only mortgages, but which can run until the borrowers die.

 Borrowers will pay the monthly interest on loans, for life, and the debt is only repayable when a specified ‘life event’ occurs.
-These events are mainly the death of the borrower(s) or they go into long-term care.
+These events are mainly the death of the borrower(s) or they go into permanent long-term care.
 In that sense, they share some traits with Equity Release Interest Only Lifetime Mortgages, which are also payable on a specified life event.
 However, there are some very important differences.

 RIO and Lifetime Mortgages – what are the differences?